 No, the ALEXA Mini LF does not support the ARRI Look Library, as that would use too much processing power.

 Export laws dictate that for sensors made up of more than a certain number of photo sites, we cannot record positional information like tilt and roll, lest the camera be classified as military equipment.
-While the photo site count of the Super 35 ALEXA, ALEXA Mini and AMIRA cameras fall below this boundary, the ALEXA LF and ALEXA Mini LF are above it.
+This rule looks at the total number of photosites on the sensor and does not concern itself with individual recording formats that may record fewer photosites.
+While the photo site count of the Super 35 ALEXA, ALEXA Mini and AMIRA cameras falls below this boundary, the ALEXA LF and ALEXA Mini LF are above it.
 However, we can display the tilt and roll information as well as the digital bubble level.

 Yes, the ALEXA Mini LF has internal, motorized FSND filters like the ALEXA Mini.
 However, the filters inside the ALEXA Mini LF are larger to cover the large format sensor, and the densities are: clear, ND 0.6, ND 1.2 and ND 1.8 (the Mini has ND 2.1 as the highest density).
 We chose 0.6, 1.2 and 1.8 since we had a lot of cinematographers request it and it is a difference of 2 stops between each filter and that is much easier to calculate on set.